OCA/account-financial-tools/account_reversal/README.rst

 * If Post and Reconcile are True, then all entry lines with reconciled accounts of the entry will be reconciled with the reserval entry ones.

-There is also a new menu Invoicing > Adviser > Journal Entries to be Reversed in order to allow tracking entries that must be reserved for any reason.
+There is also a new menu Invoicing > Adviser > Accounting Entries > Journal Entries to be Reversed in order to allow tracking entries that must be reserved for any reason.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas